Herat (1793–1863): History

-First Reign of Mahmud Shah Durrani (1793–1801)
+First reign of Mahmud Shah Durrani (1793–1801)

 Death of Timur Shah

 When Timur Shah died on May 18 or May 21, 1793, Afghanistan fell into civil war.
 Timur Shah had 25 sons.
 5 of those would become contenders for power in the following years.
 Zaman Shah was to be the successor of Timur Shah and was crowned on May 23.
 However, two of Zaman Shah's relatives would oppose his ascension to the throne.
 Humayun Mirza (the governor of Qandahar) opposed Zaman Shah's claim to the throne and rebelled upon receiving news of Timur Shah's death.
 In addition to this, Mahmud Mirza rebelled in Herat and minted coins in the name of the dead Timur Shah.
 On June 19, Zaman Shah marched out of Kabul headed for Qandahar.
 He soon captured Qandahar and forced Humayun Mirza to flee to Baluchistan.

-First Attempt at Gaining Qandahar (1795)
+First attempt at gaining Qandahar (1795)

 Zaman Shah, seeing Mahmud as a future threat if the Persians had ever invaded again, had decided to try and retake Herat and strip Mahmud of his administrative titles.
-Zaman Shah had met Mahmud Shah at a battle near Girishk.
+Zaman Shah had met Mahmud Shah at a battle near Grishk.
 Zaman Shah defeated Mahmud Shah and this allowed him to besiege Herat.
 The city however, held out.
 Eventually, Mahmud Shah's mother had broken a deal between the two brothers.
 The terms of which would be Zaman Shah being recognized as King of the Durrani Empire in exchange for keeping his governorship of Herat.
-However, nobody had seemed to give notice to Mahmud's son, Kamran Mirza.
+However, nobody had seemed to give notice to Mahmud's son, Kamran Mirza Durrani.
 Kamran, noticing Zaman Shah leaving back to Helmand, had led his armies in pursuit, and once he had left, Qilij Khan, the governor of Herat in place for Kamran while he was on his campaign had led a rebellion and opened the gates to Zaman Shah.
 Mahmud and Kamran then fled to Tehran.